Electronic civil disobedience: Hacktivism

-The term electronic civil disobedience and hacktivism may be used synonymously, although some commentators maintain that the difference is that ECD actors don’t hide their names, while most hacktivists wish to remain anonymous.
+The term electronic civil disobedience and hacktivism may be used synonymously.
 Some commentators maintain that ECD uses only legal means, as opposed to illegal actions used by hacktivists.
-It is also maintained that hacktivism is done by individuals rather than by specific groups.
 In reality the distinction between ECD and hacktivism is not clear.

 Ricardo Dominguez of the Electronic Disturbance Theater has been incorrectly referred to by many as a founder of ECD and hacktivism.
 He is currently an Assistant Professor of Visual Arts at the University of California of San Diego and teaches classes on Electronic Civil Disobedience and Performance Art.
 His recent project the Transborder Immigrant Tool is a hacktivist gesture which has received wide media attention and criticism from anti-immigration groups.

 Examples

-ECD is often open-source, non-structured, moves horizontally and non-linearly.
-For example, virtual sit-ins may be announced on the internet and participants may have no formal connection with each other, not knowing each other's identity.
-ECD actors can participate from home, from work, from the university, or from other points of access to the Net.
+ECD is often open-source and non-structured.

 Electronic civil disobedience generally involves large numbers of people and may use legal and illegal techniques.
 For example, a single person reloading a website repeatedly is not illegal, but if enough people do it at the same time it can render the website inaccessible.
 Another type of electronic civil disobedience is the use of the Internet for publicized and deliberate violations of a law that the protesters take issue with, such as copyright law.

 Blatant disregard of copyright law by millions of Internet users every day on file sharing networks might also be considered a form of constant ECD, as the people doing it have decided to simply ignore a law that they disagree with.

 Blockchain technology has been leveraged by EDC groups to help make them more decentralized, anonymous, and secure.